All Episodes

 And anybody who's not what they are is a racist, a sexist, a big homophobic kook.

-He and he walked into the day, he talked to these people all the time, debated him on his TV show firing line, he had fun doing it.
+He talked to these people all the time, debated them on his TV show Firing Line.

-Other people uh look at it different way, and I certainly don't want to go out of my way to make these people like me by becoming like them.
+And I certainly don't want to go out of my way to make these people like me by becoming like them.

 It just burns me when I see so many smart people on our side seeking their approval and acceptance.

-It's like they're the parents, and we are the wayward children.
+It's like they're the parents and we are the wayward children.

-That's not me.
+And sorry, that's not me.

 McCain and Obama are having arguments here over the Iraq war.

-Obama illustrating his ignorance, but he's also demonstrating his deafness at um eluding the serious punches.
+McCain making good points here, Obama illustrating his ignorance, but he's also demonstrating his deafness at eluding the serious punches.

-I will demonstrate with audio sound bites when we come back.
+I will demonstrate with audio soundbites when we come back.

-I'm I'm listening to the tune.
+I know, Brian, I'm listening to the tune.

-I like tone look here.
+I like Tone Loke here.

-The um Republican National Committee yesterday afternoon scolded the Tennessee Republican Party over their use of Barack Hussein Obama in an official press release, and they warned the RNC warned the Tennessee Republican Party that they will be denounced by the National Committee if they use the Democrats' middle name again.
+The Republican National Committee yesterday afternoon scolded the Tennessee Republican Party over their use of Barack Hussein Obama in an official press release, and they warned, the RNC warned the Tennessee Republican Party, that they will be denounced by the National Committee if they use the Democrats' middle name again, said a GOP official close to the RNC.

 The RNC has notified the Tennessee GOP that they do not support or agree with their approach.